 ☐ Ditch the hide-a-key.
 Burglars today are hip to all the tricks and hiding spots, so instead of squirreling away your key in a plastic container of fake rock, stash one with a trusted neighbor.

-☐ Always arm your system.
-Once you have a system, it’s all too easy to skip arming it for a quick trip to the neighbor’s.
+☐ Always arm your home monitoring system.
+Once you have a home alarm system, it’s all too easy to skip arming it for a quick trip to the neighbor’s.
 You may even forget once in awhile.
 Don’t!
-Your system is only as good as you allow it to be.
-Home automation systems make this as convenient as pulling out your cell phone and tapping a button.
+Your burglar alarm system is only as good as you allow it to be.
+Home automation services and systems make this as convenient as pulling out your cell phone and tapping a button.
 Set alerts on your systems mobile application and you’ll always have a reminder.

-☐ Communicate with your alarm company.
-If you’re going away, be it for the weekend or the week, let your alarm company know.
+☐ Communicate with your alarm monitoring company.
+If you’re going away, be it for the weekend or the week, let your alarm system company know.
 They’ll be extra vigilant on your behalf.

 ☐ Install deadbolts.
 Old school deadbolts still offer great burglar protection, so install them on every entry door.
 For sliding doors, secure them shut with a metal bar or wooden dowel in the track.

-☐ Check your windows.
+☐ Check your window alarms.
 Every 4-6 months, do a whole-house window check to make sure all latches are working and no windows are cracked.
 Replace broken locks and panes immediately.

 ☐ Landscape wisely.
 Burglars often lurk in shrubbery outside windows, so be sure to prune trees and bushes to eliminate hiding spaces.